benjimorr/address-bloc/README.md

+# AddressBloc
-# AddressBloc: A simple Address Book that runs from the Terminal
+## A simple address book that runs from the Terminal

 ![](/assets/address_bloc_main_menu.png)